Skip to main content

 Payroll Adjustments Overview

-Payroll adjustments let you add one-off or recurring changes to an employee's payroll -- extra pay, deductions, or corrections -- without modifying their base salary structure.
-Adjustments are applied during payroll processing and appear as separate line items on payslips.
+Payroll adjustments let you add one-off or recurring changes to an employee's pay (extra pay, deductions, or corrections) without changing their base salary structure.
+Adjustments are applied during payroll processing and appear as separate line items on the run.

 What Are Payroll Adjustments?